The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🏞 Alternative Oman 5 Day Itinerary

-If you’d prefer a shorter Oman 5 days itinerary with the best highlights of the country, here’s a more compact itinerary you can follow.
+If you’d prefer a shorter Oman 5 days itinerary with the best highlights of the country, here’s a more compact route you can follow.

-- Day 3: Get to Bimmah Sinkhole early in the morning and go straight to Wahiba Sands Desert (around a 3-hour drive) afterwards and catch the sunset there.
+• Day 3: Get to Bimmah Sinkhole early in the morning and go straight to Wahiba Sands Desert (around a 3-hour drive) afterwards (catch the sunset there).

 🏜 Useful Things to Know Before Visiting Oman